Through great sadness came great generosity, as well as the final bit of inspiration needed to build this charitable organization.

 In many ways, the formation of The Horse Fund was an obvious project for me.
 My work with Wasabi Ventures Stables, my love of animals, and my previous experience building small businesses all made the creation of The Horse Fund seem like the perfect venture.
 However, like any project, there were underlying factors that motivated and inspired.

 The first outside influence that encouraged me to build The Horse Fund was our club.
 When I introduced voluntary aftercare donations to our members in 2019, there was a general atmosphere of excitement and commitment.
-While my request was small, only a five dollar donation per co-owner, the reaction was fully supportive.
+While my request was small, only a five dollar donation per co-owner on a positive exit of a horse, the reaction was fully supportive.

 With the backing of our club members, I began researching the requirements of building a non-profit.
 Although I have started other small businesses, this was my first foray into the non-profit world.
 Building a non-profit wouldn’t be difficult, the application for 501c3 status would be more onerous.